ajs-voices/once-upon-a-dream/scenes/054-my-boyfriend.md

 I was enjoying the time getting to know Zane with his friends.
 We had lunch dates every Wednesday afternoon.
 The one thing we both enjoyed was eating food.
 We liked it for different reasons, but we spent a lot of time talking about this that and everything else in between.

-The week of Spring Break I worked quite a bit with Baboo, but Zane and I managed to catch a movie which landed us back at his place.
+The week of Spring Break I worked quite a bit with Babbo, but Zane and I managed to catch a movie which landed us back at his place.
 Surprisingly we both behaved, well as two men can behave anyway.
 There was a lot of kissing and teenage antics on his couch.
 I remember having a good laugh over the fact that I had never done that before.
 Which brought up the conversation of firsts over chocolate icecream.
 Zane didn't really eat much as he kept feeding me his while I ate my own.
 But he told me about his first time with Veronica and I told him about the girl who tried to change me.

 She was nothing really, but a girl I'd known in school.
 She'd seen the beating I took a few weeks earlier when I'd kissed Dylan.
 He pummeled me.
 We both got a few days of in school suspension for fighting.
 I vaguely remember her name, Becky or Nicky something like that.
 She persuaded me rather easily to have sex with her in the school cleaning closet.
 Her hands were everywhere and it didn't last long once I felt her hot wet pussy around me.
 She was proud of herself.
 I got an early rap as being **that** guy.
 The playboy, she never spoke to me again, and I never spoke to her, but she spread the rumor that I was easy to talk into it so naturally all the bad girls came after me.
 And thus started the whole let's fuck girls even though I still only saw guys in my dreams.